AntonioAI/game-of-life-simulator/README.md

    Then open http://localhost:8080 in your browser.

    **Option 3: Using Visual Studio Code:**
-   If you're using VS Code, install the "Live Server" extension, then right-click on index.html and select "Open with Live Server".
+   Install the "Live Server" extension, then right-click on index.html and select "Open with Live Server".

-   **Option 4: Using any modern web server:**
-   You can use any web server that can serve static files (Apache, Nginx, etc.)

-The grid will be pre-populated with the R-Pentomino pattern, ready to demonstrate the fascinating evolution of Conway's Game of Life.
+The grid will be pre-populated with the R-Pentomino pattern, ready to demonstrate Conway's Game of Life evolution.

 ## Usage